Your favorite electric kettle breaks: no matter how many times you flip the switch, it won’t boil.

 Once you’re ready, hit the “send” button.
 And that’s all there is to it!

-Now, set up your poll.
+You can also use the polling feature on Twitter and Instagram to get more customer feedback.
 Try to ask specific questions that new customers might want to know, such as:

 • How long did my course take you to finish?